Awalé Expands BBM Trend to Over 15km with Additional Newly Defined Targets Boba and Fett

 https://images.newsfilecorp.com/files/10016/234447_f34bfc702420da9e_003full.jpg

-Detailed soil and termitaria sampling over the Boba and Fett targets defined two > 15 parts per billion ("ppb") gold-in-soil anomalies, with high-order core anomalies at > 41ppb gold and peak values of 655 parts per million ("ppm") and 1350ppm respectively.
+Detailed soil and termitaria sampling over the Boba and Fett targets defined two > 15 parts per billion ("ppb") gold-in-soil anomalies, with high-order core anomalies at > 41ppb gold and peak values of 655ppb and 1350ppb respectively.
 Lines are now being cleared for commencement of an IP geophysics survey, which when complete will cover the entirety of the trend from the 100%-owned Fremen target (see October 22, 2024 news release) through to the Boba and Fett targets.

 A change in the regolith regime moving northward from BBM has been observed, where outcrop diminishes, and laterite starts to form a thin veneer over the underlying geology.
 This veneer is variable and is reflected in the tenor of the anomalies.
 This also results in a smaller number of termite mounds to sample and a significant portion of these anomalies are from soil sampling (Table 1).